hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

   g.fillOval(100, 100, 50, 50);
 ```

-11. We run the application again in Debug-mode by pressing "F11".
+11. We run the application again in "Debug"-mode by pressing "F11".
 Now, the ball is drawn:
 ![Ball is drawn on panel](./res/pics/ball_is_drawn.png)
 We want to adjust the `paint(...)` method, so that the actual properties of the ball are used to draw and not the hard coded values.
 So we keep the window open again and switch to the IDE.
 We change the "paint"-method to:
 ```java